meshula/wrinkles/README.md

   which can define discrete spaces so that you can project from a discrete space to another discrete space with a continuous transformation in the middle.
-* `TopologicalMap`: tools to transform an editorial document described by OpenTimelineIO structures into a temporal hierarchy.
+* `TemporalMap`: tools to transform an editorial document described by OpenTimelineIO structures into a temporal hierarchy.
 ProjectionOperators can be built from endpoints in this hierarchy.
-* `ProjectionOperatorMap`: decomposes/flattens a TopologicalMap from a source space such that each segment maps a set of ProjectionOperators to region of the source space, mapping media under each section of the output timeline
+* `ProjectionOperatorMap`: decomposes/flattens a TemporalMap from a source space such that each segment maps a set of ProjectionOperators to region of the source space, mapping media under each section of the output timeline
 * `OpenTimelineIO`: structures to represent an editorial timeline document